What do we do?

 Clinical Operations Development

-• Design and methodology
+• Study design and methodology

-• Start-up and regulatory affairs procedures
+• Start-up procedures and regulatory affairs

 • Study coordination and monitoring

-• Data management and statistics
+• Data management and statistical analysis

 • Pharmacovigilance